Inclusive Faith

 Amach le Dia, Dublin & West

 Amach le Dia means Out and With God.
 It is a fully affirming space for LGBTQ+ Christians and their allies to come together in their faith to worship.
-It began in Dublin in 2019 and now includes Amach le Dia West for people in the west of Ireland.
-They have an active Facebook page and meet in person, usually on the second Sunday of the month at 4.00pm in St Thomas’ Church, Foster Avenue, Blackrock, Co.
-Dublin.
+It began in Dublin in 2019 and includes Amach le Dia West for people in the west of Ireland.
+They have an active Facebook page and meet in person, usually on the second Sunday of the month at 4.00pm in Urban Junction, 42 Main St, Blackrock, Dublin, A94 Y3X7.
 They also have zoom Bible studies and accept prayer requests through their Facebook page.
 Amach le Dia West meet once a month on a Sunday afternoon at various locations across the west of Ireland.

 Anam Cara